To apply for WACP membership complete the application form

 D Group: Afghanistan, Guinea, Rwanda, Benin, Guinea-Bissau, Senegal, Burkina, Faso, Haiti, Sierra Leone, Burundi, Korea Dem.
 People's Rep., Somalia, Central African Republic, Liberia, South Sudan, Chad, Madagascar, Tanzania, Comoros, Malawi Togo, Congo, Dem.
 Rep. Mali, Uganda, Eritrea, Mozambique, Zimbabwe, Ethiopia, Nepal, Gambia, The Niger

-The payment of dues can be made for one-year (current year) or three years (from current year) as indicated below.
+The payment of dues can be made for three years (from current year) as indicated below.
 You are strongly encouraged to choose the three-year payment, which will save procedure fees for the association and will reduce the total amount of the fee that you pay.

 (*) Please make the payment by following the instructions after completing the registration form, considering the country where you live and work in the case of double citizenship.
 Student fees are invalid for those who are already graduates: recognition as student will be given only to those who send copy/scan of their valid University registration or Student Card to firstname.lastname@example.org